 Yes, it’s possible to test gold purity with magnets.

-Pure gold is immune to magnets so any reaction you get tells you that your gold item is not made of 100% gold.
+Pure gold is immune to magnets so any reaction you get tells you your gold item isn’t made of 100% gold.

 For example, let’s say you bought some gold coins and bars from a gold IRA enabler called Augusta Precious Metals, (a premier US gold investment company).

-Take a store bought magnet and bring it close to your coins and bars.
-The magnet should not be touching the surface of your gold bullion.
+Take a store-bought magnet and bring it close to your coins and bars.
+The magnet shouldn’t be touching the surface of your gold bullion.

 You don’t have pure gold if coins and bars start to magnetize.
 And this is a problem if you bought IRA approved gold coins and bars which must be at least 99.5% pure.